kiwapp/Kiwapp_BoilerplateAngular/Readme.md

  <a href="app-setup/Readme.md">See the app-setup Readme</a>

- - For the data visualization add a folder named : 'app-setup' in your zip
+ - For the data visualization add a folder named : 'app-databrowser' in your zip

  In this application you haven't any data visualisation